 There were some specific things that I absolutely wanted to avoid: sending alerts during the day and regurgitating data from the SWPC.
 Everything on the app must be processed to add some value.
 Only information that is actually needed to predict auroras should be included.

-The app uses live data feeds from (at the time of writing) eleven magnetometers in Norway and one in Sweden, five in Finland, five in Greenland, six in Canada and two in Alaska, together with satellite data from DSCOVR, ACE and STEREO-A.
+The app uses live data feeds from (at the time of writing) thirteen magnetometers in Norway, one in Sweden, five in Finland, five in Greenland, six in Canada and two in Alaska, together with satellite data from DSCOVR and the SDO.

 It also uses the real-time sun/moon position and twilight times which I calculate in the app rather than relying on external sources.